dwhinham/linux-surface-pro-11/README.md

 - Edits `/etc/mkinitcpio.conf` so that the initramfs contains essential kernel modules for booting (enough to get us USB and the Surface keyboard for debugging).
 - Edits `/etc/default/grub` to include some essential kernel command line arguments.
 - Creates the initramfs, installs GRUB into `/mnt/efi` and generates the GRUB config.
-- Patches the GRUB config to add a `devicetree` line that loads our Surface Pro 11 device tree.
+- Patches the GRUB config scripts so that they add a `devicetree` line that loads our Surface Pro 11 device tree.

 ## Kernel